vipulnaik/diet-exercise-health/events/2026/2026-02-06-onward-right-pelvic-discomfort.md

 ### Udupi Palace spinach masala dosa pause (maybe forever)

 This is now the fourth time that Udupi Palace spinach masala dosa consumption has been followed by an acute symptom.
-Here are the two previous incidents:
+Here are the four
+incidents:

 * [Diarrhea shortly after spinach masala dosa consumption after the left wisdom tooth removal in July